Kinship Care in Nova Scotia: Requirements, Process, and What to Expect

 Kinship caregivers receive the same per diem as standard foster parents:

-The same allowances apply: $200 placement allowance at the start, $400 Christmas allowance annually, mileage reimbursement at $50/month plus $0.5932/km for approved travel, and babysitting reimbursement at $10.60/hour.
+The same allowances apply: $200 placement allowance at the start, $400 Christmas allowance annually, mileage reimbursement at $50/month plus $0.5932/km for case-related travel, and babysitting reimbursement at $10.60/hour.

 Kinship caregivers sometimes assume they will receive less support than "regular" foster parents.
-That is not the case under provincial policy — the financial framework is identical.
+The standard per diem framework is the same; confirm applicable allowances with DCS.

 Mi'kmaw Kinship Care

-For Mi'kmaw children, Mi'kmaw Family and Children's Services (MFCS) operates a kinship care program grounded in Mi'kmaw cultural values.
+For Mi'kmaw children, Mi'kmaw Family and Children's Services (MFCS) provides kinship care grounded in Mi'kmaw cultural values.
 MFCS uses a "Customary Care" model that recognises the extended family networks of Mi'kmaw communities as a core protective resource.
-If you are Mi'kmaw and are caring for a child from your community, contact MFCS directly at 1-800-263-8686 (mainland) or 1-800-263-8300 (Cape Breton).
+If the child or family is connected to one of the 13 Mi'kmaw communities, confirm with MFCS whether its pathway applies.
+MFCS can be reached at 1-800-263-8686 (mainland) or 1-800-263-8300 (Cape Breton).

 When Kinship Care Becomes Long-Term

-If you entered a kinship placement expecting it to be short-term and it has extended beyond six months, raise the question of permanency directly with your placement social worker.
+If you entered a kinship placement expecting it to be short-term and it has extended beyond that expectation, raise the question of permanency directly with your placement social worker.
 The earlier you engage with the long-term planning, the more options you have.

 The Nova Scotia Foster Care Guide includes a dedicated section on kinship care, covering the specific differences in the assessment process, how to navigate the family dynamics that come with caring for a relative's child, and what happens when short-term kinship placements become permanent.